 - Ordered – Enter the quantity being ordered.

 - B/O – Enter the quantity to be backordered.
 For you to be able to access the backorder function, stock type will need to be set to Normal.

 - Weight/Area – This field displays the total weight or area x order quantity.
 The user may enter the total weight required which will automatically update the order quantity.

 - Carton – Displays the total cartons: quantity multiplied by the carton quantity set in Inventory details.

 - Pallet – Displays the pallet quantity: quantity multiplied by the pallet quantity set in Inventory details.

 - Final Cost – Is the Final Cost of Inventory ordered including Tariff, Duties and On Cost Factors.

-The Purchase Inwards Goods Journal Transaction Footer is the information bar along the bottom of the screen, and allows the user to easily check critical details of the transaction.
+The Transaction Footer Area in the Purchase Inwards Goods Journal is a convenient information bar located at the bottom of the screen, providing users with quick access to essential details about a transaction.